 When his wife was interviewed, she spoke of nights on the porch when she and Charles would sip coffee while they watched the sun set.
 She quoted the reporter their favorite Bible verse.
-It's 2 Timothy 1:12...

-"For this reason I also suffer these things; nevertheless I am not ashamed, for I know whom I have believed and am persuaded that He is able to keep what I have committed to Him until that Day."
-Lydia Poland commented of this verse, "That is what I hold onto right now.
+It was 2 Timothy 1:12...
+1:12 "For this reason I also suffer these things; nevertheless I am not ashamed, for I know whom I have believed and am persuaded that He is able to keep what I have committed to Him until that Day."

+Lydia Poland commented on this verse, "That is what I hold onto right now.
 God knows.
 He is the only one who can bring closure to my heart..."
 Paul too, suffered inexplicable trials...
 Life isn't always fair.
 What we sometimes have to endure doesn't always make sense, yet Paul held on to the hope that's in Christ.

-He was persuaded, come what may, Jesus assured his ultimate triumph...
+He was persuaded, that come what may, Jesus assured his ultimate triumph...
 Lydia had the same confidence.

 And notice Paul doesn't say, "I know WHAT I have believed."
-It's "WHOM I have believed."
+It's 1:12 "WHOM I have believed."
 Christianity is not just faith in a set of doctrines or principles.
 It's faith in a person!
 Paul's confidence was in the risen Christ.

-He was persuaded that no matter what happened to him "to-day," or "on any other day" - on "that Day," when his life was over, Jesus would stand by his side, and obtain for him the mercies and favor of God!
+He was persuaded that no matter what happened to him "to-day," or "on any other day" - on 1:12 "that Day," when his life was over, Jesus would stand by his side, and obtain for him the mercies and favor of God!

-Paul charges Timothy in verse 13, "Hold fast the pattern of sound words which you have heard from me, in faith and love which are in Christ Jesus.
-That good thing which was committed to you, keep by the Holy Spirit who dwells in us."
-Here's a really good gift - a "pattern of sound words... that promote faith and love."
+Paul charges Timothy in verse 13, 1:13 "Hold fast the pattern of sound words which you have heard from me, in faith and love which are in Christ Jesus.
+1:14 That good thing which was committed to you, keep by the Holy Spirit who dwells in us."
+Here's a really good gift - a 1:13 "pattern of sound words... that promote faith and love."

-If you've been blessed to sit under a steady stream of solid Bible teaching - a "pattern of sound words" - you have been the recipient of a truly marvelous gift.
+If you've been blessed to sit under a steady stream of solid Bible teaching - a 1:13 "pattern of sound words" - you have been the recipient of a truly marvelous gift.

 Richard Niebuhr once said, "The great Christian revolutions come not by discovery of something that was not known before.
 They happen when somebody takes radically something that was always there."

-We don't need new truths, but a faithful reminder of all that's biblical... we need a "pattern of sound words."
+We don't need new truths, but a faithful reminder of all that's biblical... we need a 1:13 "pattern of sound words."

-Verse 15, "This you know, that all those in Asia have turned away from me, among whom are Phygellus and Hermogenes."
+Verse 15, 1:15 "This you know, that all those in Asia have turned away from me, among whom are Phygellus and Hermogenes."
 These were former, fair-weather friends who abandoned Paul when it got tough to be his friend.

-When Paul was jailed, they bailed on their support.
+When Paul was jailed, they bailed on their support of him.
 Timothy knew them.
 Here, Paul points them out.

-Whereas verse 16, "The Lord grant mercy to the household of Onesiphorus, for he often refreshed me, and was not ashamed of my chain; but when he arrived in Rome, he sought me out very zealously and found me."
-"Onesiphorus" means "profit-bearing" - and this man was certainly a profit, or a blessing, to Paul.
+Whereas verse 16, 1:16 "The Lord grant mercy to the household of Onesiphorus, for he often refreshed me, and was not ashamed of my chain; 1:17 but when he arrived in

+Rome, he sought me out very zealously and found me."
+2 Timothy 1:16 "Onesiphorus" means "profit-bearing" - and this man was certainly a profit, or a blessing, to Paul.
-Onesiphorus' mission to Rome reminds me of Alvin Straight's journey to Wisconsin.
-Alvin lived in Iowa.
-He was 73 years old.
-His eyes were so poor he couldn't get a license, and he doesn't trust buses and planes.

-So when his brother had a stroke, and Alvin wanted to be at his brother's side, he cranked up his 1966 John Deere lawn mower - and drove 200 miles from Iowa to Blue River, WS, to be console his brother.
+Onesiphorus' mission to Rome, reminds me of Alvin Straight's journey to Wisconsin.
+Alvin lives in Iowa.
+At 73 years old, his eyes are so poor he can't get a driver's license, and he doesn't trust buses and planes.
+So when his brother had a stroke, and he wanted to be at his side, he cranked up his John Deere lawnmower, and drove it 200 miles from Iowa to Blue River, Wisconsin, to console his brother...